- Oops!Something went wrong.Please try again later.

 This news release contains forward-looking statements about expected events and the financial and operating performance of TELUS Corporation.
 The terms TELUS, we, us and our refer to TELUS Corporation and, where the context of the narrative permits or requires, its subsidiaries.

 Forward-looking statements include any statements that do not refer to historical facts.
-They include, but are not limited to, statements relating to our objectives and our strategies to achieve those objectives, our consolidated financial targets, outlook, updates, our multi-year dividend growth program and our plans and expectations regarding the impact of the COVID-19 pandemic and responses to it.
+They include, but are not limited to, statements relating to our objectives and our strategies to achieve those objectives, including the anticipated benefits and efficiencies of the accelerated investments in fibre and 5G that we plan to make, the timing of our accelerated investment program, statements regarding our sustainability strategy, targets to reduce emissions including our sustainability performance target (as defined in Section 1.3 of the second quarter 2021 MD&A), our commitment to report annually on our performance in reducing scope 1 and 2 GHG emissions, our commitment to obtain an annual independent and external verification of our performance against the sustainability performance target and to report such performance and such independent and external verification, our plans and expectations regarding the impact of the COVID-19 pandemic and responses to it, and our multi-year dividend growth program.
 Forward-looking statements are typically identified by the words assumption, goal, guidance, objective, outlook, strategy, target and other similar expressions, or future or conditional verbs such as aim, anticipate, believe, could, expect, intend, may, plan, predict, seek, should, strive and will.
 These statements are made pursuant to the “safe harbour” provisions of applicable securities laws in Canada and the United States Private Securities Litigation Reform Act of 1995.

 By their nature, forward-looking statements are subject to inherent risks and uncertainties and are based on assumptions, including assumptions about future economic conditions and courses of action.
 These assumptions may ultimately prove to have been inaccurate and, as a result, our actual results or events may differ materially from our expectations expressed in or implied by the forward-looking statements.

-The assumptions for our 2021 outlook, as described in Section 9 General trends, outlook and assumptions, and regulatory developments and proceedings of our 2020 annual MD&A, remain the same, except for the following updates:
+The assumptions for our 2021 outlook, as described in Section 9 General trends, outlook and assumptions, and regulatory developments and proceedings of our 2020 annual MD&A, remain the same, except for the following:

 Our revised estimates for 2021 annual unemployment rates in Canada, B.C. and Alberta are 7.7%, 6.7% and 9.6%, respectively (compared to 7.8%, 6.9% and 9.9%, respectively, as reported in our 2020 annual MD&A).